Pension death benefits before and after 75.

 Why delaying drawdown can be rational

-The before-75 tax-free treatment creates a logical incentive: preserve the pension pot for as long as possible before 75, and spend other assets first.
-If a retiree has ISAs, general investment accounts, cash savings, and a pension, drawing from the non-pension sources first keeps the pension pot intact — and if they die before 75, the entire pot passes tax-free.
+The before-75 income-tax treatment can create an incentive to preserve the pension pot before 75, but it is not a universal rule.
+If a retiree has ISAs, general investment accounts, cash savings, and a pension, drawing from non-pension sources first keeps the pension pot intact — and if they die before 75, the remaining pot may pass income-tax-free if the timing and allowance rules are met.

 This is sometimes called "pension last" sequencing.
-The logic is sound but the strategy has risks:
+The logic can be tax-efficient under some assumptions, but the strategy has risks:

 - Longevity risk — spending ISAs and cash first leaves the retiree more dependent on the pension after 75, when tax applies to their own withdrawals too.